Active viscoelastic nematics with partial degree of order: Introduction

 Starting from a classical nematic elastomer free energy, and adding material relaxation, active remodelling tensor and linking the shape tensor to the nematic ordering tensor, we are able to propose a rather simple theory that is constructed on the basis of rational thermodynamics and accounts for defects formation, dynamics and viscoelastic effects, all of which seem to be essential ingredients for a sound description of active biological matter at the continuum scale.

 The paper is organised as follows.
 The model is presented in \S\ref{sec:model}.
 In \S\ref{sec:fast_relaxation} we assume fast relaxation times and develop a fluid-like approximation that allows us to make a comparison with the existing theories.
-A linear stability analysis is performed in \S\ref{sec:applications} to show that a spontaneous flow may arise also in the absence of any Landau-de Gennes potential that favours alignment.
-The conclusions are drawn in \S\ref{sec:conclusions}.
+A linear stability analysis is performed in \S\ref{sec:fast_relaxation}\ref{sec:applications} to show that a spontaneous flow may arise even in the absence of any Landau-de Gennes potential that favours alignment. \comm{The opposite limit of nearly elastic behaviour is briefly explored in \S\ref{sec:elastic}, where we show that activity can induce actuation in nematic elastomers.} The conclusions are drawn in \S\ref{sec:conclusions}.
 Some technical derivations are given in the appendices for ease of reading.